lzeeorno/Lagrange-Duality-and-CMAformer/README.md

       - .png
   - trainImage_lits2017_png
       - .png

+### Other datasets
+- Other datasets just similar to LiTS2017

 ## 2. Prepare the pre_trained weights
 - The weights of the pre-trained CMAformer could be downloaded [here]().
 After that, the pre-trained weights should be stored in './pretrained_weights/'.